 If you don’t know her name, then I encourage you to meet her.
 She is an incredible woman and has been an inspiration to many, myself included, for years.
 She has been called the mother of the Slow Food movement and was one of the first people to use antibiotic-free and hormone-free meats in her restaurant, along with local, organic produce.
 Her books, especially the Art of Simple Food, have been on my wish list for a long time!
 If I ever get the chance to visit Los Angeles, the first restaurant I want to eat at is Chez Panisse!

-Disclosure: This post contains affiliate links and/or ads.
+Disclosure: This post may contain affiliate links and/or ads.
 We only recommend products or services that we have personally tried and love.
 When you make a purchase through any of these links, we earn a small commission on each sale, which allows us to cover a portion of the cost of this site.
 This has no effect on your sale price and is simply a cost of doing business for the company you are purchasing from.
 All funds received help with the continued maintenance of this website and free content.
 You can view it like leaving a tip.
 Thank you!
 Read our full terms and conditions here.

 Jessica is a real food nut, coconut everything enthusiast, avid reader and researcher, blossoming yogi, and animal lover.
 She has had a life-long passion for food and being in the kitchen is where she is the happiest.
 Jessica started Delicious Obsessions in 2010 as a way to help share her love for food and cooking.
 Since then, it has grown into a trusted online resource with a vibrant community of people learning to live healthy, happy lives through real food and natural living.